Union

 Well, that's less than helpful; we already knew that there was a web server running on port 80 (and there's nothing else).

-Okay, let’s try fuzzing the two pages with Burp Suite and see what we get!
-Interesting observations…
+Okay, let's try fuzzing the two pages with [[Burp Suite]] and see what we get!
+Interesting observations...

 - /index.php

-(for example, 0x0 or 0xabad1dea) result in only the first half of the normal response, without any HTML or the /challenge.php link. - You can insert any HTML you’d like, and it gets rendered back in the page.
+1. Submitting hexadecimal numbers for `player` (for example, 0x0 or 0xabad1dea) result in only the *first* half of the normal response, without any HTML or the /challenge.php link.

-- Inputs always seem to be lower-cased before they’re returned.
+3. Inputs always seem to be lower-cased before they're returned.

-are also missing the second half of the response, like the 0x numbers.
-So maybe we have SQL injection?
+4. `' OR 1=1 -- 1` and `' OR '1'='1` are *also* missing the second half of the response, like the 0x numbers.
+So maybe we have [[SQL injection attacks|SQL injection]]?

 - /challenge.php returns nothing interesting...

-(I really need a more targeted fuzzing list than the “big list of naughty strings”, as the free version of Burp Suite throttles Intruder so much that this list takes over 30 minutes to process!)
+(I really need a more targeted fuzzing list than the "big list of naughty strings", as the free version of [[Burp Suite]] throttles Intruder so much that this list takes over 30 minutes to process!)

 (Also, be sure to look at the response in **Raw** mode to avoid going down bunny trails about formatting changes that *don't actually exist in the server response*!)